RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 1. water-network signals have recurring daily and weekly behavior, so Stage 1 can model normal patterns and detect deviations
 2. leaks often create persistent changes, so packet-level confirmation works better than single-timestep classification
-3. a two-stage design is operationally realistic, always-on cheap screening, trigger-only deeper analysis
+3. a two-stage design is operationally realistic: always-on cheap screening, trigger-only deeper analysis
 4. the localization step is only run when needed, which is ideal for embedded deployment
 5. the TinyML version preserves the useful structure instead of oversimplifying the whole task into one weak classifier